 Keith Carter, the director/creator of Orlok The Vampire in 3D, is a Native American of Coharie descent.
 In the mid-90s, Mr. Carter began a career in animation with a D.C.-based studio called News In Motion.
 While working with such clientele as Disney, Lucas Films, PBS and National Geographic, Mr. Carter developed his craft for high-end animated storytelling.
 Keith Carter is also the Emmy Award-winning creator of Savingman for ABC.

 •Director: Orlok The Vampire in 3D and 2D

 •Director: Creation & Hope: The Movie

 Carol Bidault is an award-winning international motion picture and television producer.
-Her company MediaFusion specializes in media asset evalutaions, acquisitions and management as well as financing and distribution.
-Ms. Bidault de l’Isle also brings with her 30-plus years of industry experience in the United States, Europe and Latin America.
-Currently, Ms. Bidault is producing of over 10 productions, read more
+Her company, MediaFusion, specializes in media asset evaluations, acquisitions, and management, as well as financing and distribution.
+Ms. Bidault de l’Isle also brings with her 30-plus years of film industry experience in the United States, Europe, and Latin America.
+Currently, Ms. Bidault is producing over 10 productions.

 Production Counsel: Claire Ambrosio